Cyber-Operations Specialist ... (Military - Enlisted)

 About This Career

 Cyber-operations specialists conduct offensive and defensive cyberspace operations in support of the full range of military options.
 They utilize devices, computer programs, and techniques designed to create an effect across cyberspace.
-Offensive operations involve applying force to target enemy and hostile adversary activities and capabilities.
+Offensive operations involve applying force to target enemy hostile adversary activities and capabilities.
 Defensive operations are conducted to protect data, networks, and net-centric capabilities by detecting, identifying, and responding to attacks from external forces.

 This career is part of the Government and Public Administration cluster National Security pathway.